european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

 keep data and forecasts consistent, we include hospitalisations forecasts for the following locations only:

-- Bulgaria, France, Greece, Ireland, Latvia, Liechtenstein, Malta, Slovakia
+- Belgium, Bulgaria, Estonia, France, Greece, Ireland, Latvia, Liechtenstein, Malta, Slovakia

 ![Plot of truth data from different sources for all countries covered by the forecast hub](plots/hospitalisations.svg)